My Journey to 53-equal

 Employing 53-equal tuning means I can revel in the purity of the ancient scales while opening new doors for incredible complexity and harmonic richness.
 My western mind and my natural pitch sensibilities are both given

 The move to 53 notes to the octave will not be embraced by most musicians.
 It’s too hard.
 But it’s the most ecological way I know of to discover what the all the ancient scales actually sounded like, keeping their harmonic integrity intact and not polluting the air with unnatural dissonances.
 We were trained to tolerate the inharmonicity of 12-eq, but being out of tune degrades the core acoustical principles of our progenitors.
 We approach the ancients not as colonizers who destroy their ancient ways, but as musical pilgrims who learn from and absorb the lessons of our sonic travels.
-Yes, there is a simple principle that unites all of music.
+Yes, there is a simple principle that unites much of music.
 And that principle has been known by people for countless centuries.
 I did not discover the 53-equal tuning system, but as far as I know I am one of the only people to have devoted years to bringing it forth to blossom.
 Microtonalists know about 53-equal as one of many tuning systems they pursue.
 Most of them “jump over” it as they explore ever more complex and new musical systems.
 I hope that my initial work in this area will be like a gold miner who points to the Mother Lode with a simple pickaxe, and tells the world that there are veins of gold spreading in every direction to be discovered for centuries to come.
-If I’m very lucky, I may someday inspire a truly great composer to explore expressive possibilities I could never have imagined .
+If I’m very lucky, I may someday inspire a truly great composer to explore expressive possibilities I could never have imagined.
+No, it is not, strictly speaking, a “Grand Unified Theory.”
+Not every culture builds their scales and musical instruments off the harmonic series.
+But this theory does indeed unify much of what ancient music theorists around the world have created into a powerful metatheory.

 The “Ah-ha” moment in science is often the revelation of a simple unifying principle that unites data collected from observing a lot of phenomena.
 My 53-eq journey is a process of solving the riddle of the cosmos as it manifests in music.
 I don’t know how others feel when they discover or figure out some unifying principle that brings disparate things in the universe together, but what I felt was love.